kyx0r/klec/README.md

 Right now it only checks for .c and .h files as I use this for code navigation between files, jump to definitions / etc.
 9. fssearch but going in reverse keybind: ^p
+10. Added key to change the mark origin which ^p will return to keybind: ^t
-10. Added ex command "ea" which opens file case insensitive and ignores the path, setting an extra number parameter after filename will skip that many matches with similar path.
+11. Added ex command "ea" which opens file case insensitive and ignores the path, setting an extra number parameter after filename will skip that many matches with similar path.
 So for example file might be named "file123.c" but you can open it just by "ea fi" if this is a uniquely matched filename
-11. Added ex command "dir" to set the directory for fssearch or "ea" ex command
+12. Added ex command "dir" to set the directory for fssearch or "ea" ex command
-12. Added numbered buffers to vi, max 8 and ex "b" command to switch
+13. Added numbered buffers to vi, max 8 and ex "b" command to switch
-13. Added key to show buffers and switch buffer keybind: ^s
+14. Added key to show buffers and switch buffer keybind: ^s
-14. Added key to exit vi keybind: qq
+15. Added key to exit vi keybind: qq
-15. Added key to goto line 0 keybind: gg
+16. Added key to goto line 0 keybind: gg
-16. Added key to delete everything inside (cursor outside) "" keybind: di"
+17. Added key to delete everything inside (cursor outside) "" keybind: di"
-17. Added key to delete everything inside () keybind: di)
+18. Added key to delete everything inside () keybind: di)
-18. Added key to delete everything inside (cursor outside) () keybind: di)
+19. Added key to delete everything inside (cursor outside) () keybind: di)
-19. Added key to change . to -> on cursor line keybind: vh
+20. Added key to change . to -> on cursor line keybind: vh
-20. Added key to change -> to . on cursor line keybind: vg
+21. Added key to change -> to . on cursor line keybind: vg
-21. Added ex command "z" it does the same thing "!" does but the shell is launched in interactive mode, so stuff like aliases work.
+22. Added ex command "z" it does the same thing "!" does but the shell is launched in interactive mode, so stuff like aliases work.
 But it will cause vi to suspend.